How Much Does Adoption Cost in Victoria? A Realistic 2026 Breakdown

 Regardless of pathway, there are a few practical principles for managing adoption costs:

 Start saving early.
-Even if you are pursuing local infant adoption, allow for $5,000–$10,000 in professional and legal fees.
-If you are pursuing intercountry adoption, have access to $30,000–$50,000 over the multi-year process.
+For local infant adoption, the research budget for professional and legal costs is approximately $2,000–$5,000.
+If you are pursuing intercountry adoption, plan for a broader household budget that may approach $50,000 over the multi-year process.

 Get fee schedules from your agency upfront.
 Anglicare, CatholicCare, Uniting, and Child and Family Services Ballarat each have their own fee structures for the assessment process.
 Ask for a written breakdown before you begin.